vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/rolesandpermissions/rolesandpermissions.md

 - [link](/en/intro/billing/instructions/add-card) a card to the project, if not linked yet;
 - make a [payment](/en/intro/billing/instructions/payment) or configure balance auto-completion.

-This role has no access to services and to the list of project members.
+This role has no access to services and to the list of project members

 | Viewer
+| `mcs_viewer`
 | A user who has read access to all project information, including the members list, services, project balance, and expenses details.

-A viewer cannot create any objects or edit any settings, except the settings of their account.
+A viewer cannot create any objects or edit any settings, except the settings of their account

 |===